 The contact will be able to create incidents again if they stop emailing and wait 24 hours.
 Or if they send 4 emails per hour instead of 10, which is 96 emails per 24 hours and is within the limit specified in EGW_MAX_PER_ADDRESS.

 For additional information, refer to the Email Loop Detection section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.